-This concept grew from attempts to explain an indigenous perspective of large landscapes in the Chesapeake region in response to the Chesapeake Bay Executive Order of 2009.This perspective demonstrates that American Indian places were not confined to the sites of houses, towns, or settlements, and that the American Indian view of one's homeland is holistic rather than compartmentalized into the discrete site elements typically used in our language today, such as "hunting grounds", "villages", or "sacred sites”.
+Indigenous Cultural Landscapes are places where uniquely Indigenous perspectives can be understood and applied in land-management decisions.
+For example, when studying these landscapes, researchers must understand that American Indian places were not confined to the sites of houses, towns, or settlements.
+The American Indian view of one's homeland is holistic rather than separated into elements typically used in our language today, such as "hunting grounds", "villages", or "sacred sites”.

-Building on that methodology for documenting ICLs, researchers from St. Mary's College of Maryland completed a study of the Nanjemoy and Mattawoman Creek watersheds in November 2015.
-This study added the dimension of predictive modelling, which was field tested with excellent results.
+Researchers from St. Mary's College of Maryland completed a study of the Nanjemoy and Mattawoman Creek watersheds.
+This study added the dimension of predictive modeling, which was field-tested with excellent results.

 In December 2016, the St. Mary’s College of Maryland research team delivered their report Defining the Rappahannock Indigenous Cultural Landscape.
 The project team mapped 552 square miles of the middle Rappahannock River basin between Port Royal and Totuskey Creek in Virginia, the aboriginal territory of the Rappahannock Indians.
 Members of the Rappahannock Indian Tribe contributed significantly to the project and the report’s recommendations.
 Data analysis and consultation with the tribal community led to important reconsiderations of previous scholarly research.

 To define, study, and test the concept of Indigenous Cultural Landscapes, American Indian tribal members, state historic preservation and natural resource officials, archaeologists, and NPS staff have convened since 2010 to articulate criteria, identify landscapes, and conduct regional and national outreach.
 An ICL resource group comprised of NPS staff, tribal members, and researchers has informed and helped refine the concept and is fostering applications beyond the Chesapeake region.